 With their recent acquisition of transaction management powerhouse Dotloop, Zillow can now offer brokerages integration with the platform.
 If you already use Dotloop for transaction management, then the added Zillow integration makes this Premier Broker a lot more attractive.

 Since the online real estate space is fiercely competitive, sites like Realtor.com, Zillow, and Streeteasy are constantly innovating.
-Here are a few of the new features and programs Zillow rolled out for 2017.
+Here are a few of the new features and programs Zillow is running in 2018.

 Zillow Instant Offers